-Let’s say a customer wants to order some snacks; the geofencing marketing strategy of a nearby fast food joint can help gain the customer’s attention towards its services.
+Let’s say a customer wants to order some snacks; geofencing marketing techniques of a nearby fast food joint can help gain the customer’s attention towards its services.

-Once you start delivering notifications and ads to nearby customers, they’ll become aware of your services, automatically enhancing business visibility.
-If customers are within the geofencing radius of your business, sending notifications or geofencing ads on their mobile devices can help to attract them to your services.
-Hence, it can be very effective in making your business known to the local customers.
+Once you start delivering notifications and ads to nearby customers, they’ll become aware of your services, automatically enhancing brand awareness.
+If customers are within the geofencing radius of your business, sending notifications or geofencing ads on their mobile devices can help attract them to your services.
+Hence, it can effectively make your business known to local customers.

 3. Track Location Data Of Target Customers

-When it comes to geofencing advertising, you need to constantly update your target customers’ location.
-Through this powerful marketing tool, you essentially track the particular location of customers to check whether they are in the vicinity of your business.
+Regarding geofencing marketing, you must constantly update your target customers’ locations.
+Through this powerful targeting tool, you essentially track the particular location of customers to check whether they are in the vicinity of your business.

-Hence, you can gather the data regarding the locations of potential customers and keep on updating it to send them customised ads, notifications, or newsletters about your business.
+Hence, you can gather the data regarding potential customers’ locations and keep updating it to send them customised ads, notifications, or newsletters about your business.

 You can also identify which customer has been within the geofence range of your business by tracking the data of the customer’s location.
 It’s an effective way to target customers and keep a close tab on their current locations to provide your business services efficiently.